Where is artificial intelligence science? Seven exotic artificial intelligence applications.

-Our tip is: when you read, hear, or see about new and spectacular AI applications, don’t panic.
+Our tip is: when you read, hear, or see about new and spectacular AI applications, be too skeptical.
 Look closely at the actual state of development.
 Nevertheless, we pay great respect to the researchers and developers of such technologies!

-Feel free to write to us if you know of other examples that you find particularly exciting.
+Feel free to let us know about other examples that you find particularly exciting.